Eik-Lab/Financial-Technology-Projects-/Case 3/README.md

 * Technology exploration
   - Explore available data sources.
 * Project Specification
-  - Define your own KPIs assessing various parameters of a company's health .
+  - Define your own KPIs assessing various parameters of a company's health.
 * Method - System Architecture
   - Describe how data can be obtained, processed and aggregated, to keep your ESG score up-to-date
 * Development of Minimum Viable Concept